BollapalliBruhathi/CODSOFT/README.md

 Features:

-Add tasks: Enter a task in the text entry field and click "Add task" to add it to the list.
+Add tasks: Enter a task in the text entry field and click "Add task" to add it to the list

 Update tasks: Select a task from the list, enter the updated task in the text entry field, and click "Update task" to update it.